emilpriver/go-hugo-portfolio/content/blog/ai/about-ai.md

 The most gain we get so far is all the easy tasks we repeat on our daily basis.

+## Economy

+This is a new part of this article added 7 August 2025.

+About 40% of NVIDIA's revenue comes from 5 companies [(Microsoft, Amazon, Meta, Google, and Tesla)](https://finance.yahoo.com/news/big-techs-spending-drove-nvidias-rise-154027146.html?ref=wheresyoured.at), which means that if one of these companies—for example, Amazon—decides to cut its AI spending in half, NVIDIA would lose 50% of its revenue from Amazon.
+This would adjust the stock price, which would later affect the other big tech companies.
+Most of these AI companies are not even profitable.
+NVIDIA is 7.74% of the index value of the S&P 500 according to https://slickcharts.com/sp500.
+The biggest tech companies represent about 35% of the US stock market, and NVIDIA is 19% of them.
+The difference between NVIDIA and other companies selling hardware is that other companies have a bigger offering.
+If one customer of NVIDIA says they are not interested in buying more GPUs, there's a big chance that more companies will do this (like a domino effect), and NVIDIA would have little to fall back on.
+The chance of this happening is quite high, as most of these big tech companies are not profitable and they are all pressured to show returns on their AI investments.
+Imagine the cost this would have for the individual investor and our saving accounts.

+One problem with NVIDIA is that they need to sell more GPUs every quarter in order to keep up with the revenue.

+This fragility extends beyond NVIDIA to the entire AI service ecosystem.
+Most companies that sell services on top of LLMs price them at costs that aren't sustainable long-term.
+Cursor is a good example—their rapid growth came from a business plan that didn't generate profit, which means they needed to heavily restrict model usage and add rate limits to avoid losing money on customer usage.

+The irony is that the biggest income will come from the infrastructure to run LLMs and AI, not the actual LLMs themselves.

 ## The End

 I think we will have a bright future with AI and that AI can help us in so many ways—for example, removing stress from our day-to-day tasks that might not even be related to jobs, such as repetitive tasks we do with our family.
 If an AI can replace these repeated tasks, I could spend more time with my fiancé, family, friends, and dog, which is awesome, and I am looking forward to that.